Asparagus asparagoides

 Asparagus asparagoides, commonly known as bridal creeper, bridal-veil creeper, gnarboola, smilax or smilax asparagus, is a herbaceous climbing plant of the family Asparagaceae native to eastern and southern Africa.
 Sometimes grown as an ornamental plant, it has become a serious environmental weed in Australia and New Zealand.

 Taxonomy

 Linnaeus first described this species as Medeola asparagoides in 1753.
 It has been reclassified in the genus Asparagus by W. Wight in 1909, or Myrsiphyllum by Carl Ludwig von Willdenow in 1808.

 Description

 Asparagus asparagoides grows as a herbaceous vine with a scrambling or climbing habit which can reach 3 m (10 ft) in length.
-It has shiny green leaf-like structures (phylloclades) which are flattened stems rather than true leaves.
+It has shiny green leaf-like structures (cladodes) which are flattened stems rather than true leaves.
 They measure up to 4 cm long by 2 cm wide.
 The pendent white flowers appear over winter and spring, from July to September.
 It is rhizomatous, and bears tubers which reach 6 cm (2.4 in) by 2 cm (1.8 in) in size.

+Related species and diagnostic characters

+Within southern Africa, it is frequently confused with the closely related species Asparagus ovatus and Asparagus multituberosus.
+All three species have very similar growth forms and cladodes.
+The key diagnostic character for distinguishing them is their tuber arrangement (although, even in this key diagnostic character, there is a gradation, making it difficult to identify intermediate specimens).

+Asparagus asparagoides has radially arranged tubers, very close to the rhizome (or even sessile).

+Asparagus ovatus has distant tubers that are far removed from the rhizome.
+This is likely to be an adaptation to the loose sands of its typical habitat.

+A. asparagoides also has tubers that are relatively few (c.
+12) and large (up to 15 cm long).

+Asparagus multituberosus has tubers that are very numerous and small (c.
+5 cm).
+These are likely to be an adaptation to the hard, dry soils of its typical inland habitat.

+There are other minor or less consistent diagnostic characters:

+The cladodes of A. asparagoides are usually ovate-acuminate, and three big veins are often more pronounced, on each side of the cladode.
+The cladodes of A. ovatus are usually ovate (i.e., less pointed), and they are often folded.
+This distinction is not reliable though.

+The flowers of A. asparagoides are usually solitary (one in each axil), while those of A. ovatus are either solitary or in groups of up to three.